Version v25.12

 At any time, the order of the countermeasures in the policy can be reset to the default one.

-Important: The ability to change the order of countermeasures allows you to adapt the protection policy to sophisticated user scenarios, but it comes with risks.
-When a new countermeasure is added to the MITIGATOR, its position in the processing chain is determined, among other things, by the complexity of the operation logic, and therefore by the consumption of system resources.
-In standard configuration, when processing attacking traffic, simple countermeasures are applied first, reducing the volume of traffic for processing by subsequent countermeasures, and complex ones are applied only to the remaining traffic.
-If complex countermeasures are moved to the top of the list, they will take over all attacking traffic, which may affect system performance.
+Important: Modifying the countermeasure application order allows adapting the protection policy to user-specific scenarios, but it involves risks.
+When a new countermeasure is added to MITIGATOR, its position in the processing chain is determined, among other factors, by its resource intensity.
+In the default configuration, less resource-intensive countermeasures are applied to traffic first, while more complex ones — which require more resources, are applied to the remaining traffic.
+If complex countermeasures are moved to the beginning of the list, they will handle more traffic, which may negatively impact system performance.

 Detect.
 Thresholds for relative change per clock cycle have been added.